kcha0042/Leaf-V2/README.md

 Try out the latest release on web [here](https://fit4002-team9.github.io/Leaf/).

+If you're an onboarding developer, read the [onboarding documentation](Onboarding.md).

 ## Setup

 1. Make sure you have latest version of Node.js installed